Menu

 • If you use a common area at a marina, be sure to clean up afterwards.
 You may even want to include nearby boats on the dock in your festivities, so they don’t feel like we’ve taken over their marina.
 We want to be welcomed back.

-• Complete the Completed Cruise Form (download link is above) after the cruise ends.
-The Completed Cruise Form is a description of how wonderful the cruise was and a recap of the cruise description.
-Any pictures of the cruise can be provided with the form.
-Send a copy to the Cruising Fleet Captain so it makes it into the next month’s Banter.
+• After your cruise, send a description of how wonderful the cruise was and a recap of the cruise description to the Cruising Fleet Captain.
+Any pictures of the cruise can be provided with the information.
+Complete this information so it makes it into the next month’s Banter.

 Cruising Terms